 Policy Fellowship Program

-This three-day program of intensive meetings for mid- to senior-level decision makers in government, industry, and the non-profit sector is tailored to help meet the individual organization’s challenges and to provide an opportunity to exchange ideas with the world-class researchers on the University of Guelph campus.
+This is a three-day program of intensive meetings for senior-level decision makers in government, industry and the non-profit sector.
+It is tailored to help you meet your organization’s challenges and gives you the opportunity to exchange ideas with the world-class researchers on the University of Guelph campus.

-New in 2018, the objective of this program is to build relationships with researchers and other participants who are looking to address some of the agri-food and biodiversity sectors’ most complex issues.
+The idea is to build relationships between researchers and policy makers who are looking to address some of the agri-food and biodiversity sectors’ most complex issues.

-Fellows are exposed to the latest in cutting-edge research, and researchers can inform current and future projects with the insights they glean from Fellows.
+Fellows learn the latest in cutting-edge research, and researchers can inform current and future projects with the insights they glean from Fellows.

-Everyone involved is encouraged to maintain the connections they make during the three-day program and Fellows will be provided with regular updates on the University’s research and innovation activities as well as invitations to major on-campus events.
-Learn more about the Policy Fellowship Program.
+Everyone involved is encouraged to maintain the connections they make during the three-day program.
+Fellows are provided with regular updates on the university’s research and innovation activities as well as invitations to major on-campus events.

-The Arrell Food Institute (AFI) is organizing a series of ten workshops that will unite stakeholders from government, industry and other organizations with University of Guelph researchers.
+The Arrell Food Institute (AFI) is developing 10 discussion papers on food-related topics by bringing together stakeholders from government, industry and other organizations with University of Guelph researchers.